top of page

 FACILITIES

-In the United Kingdom, the Addenbrooke´s Hospital and the University of Cambridge Hospital Network will allow the Fellow to be part of a unique environment of Neurotrauma and Global Health Clinical Research Training, sharing clinical rounds at the Neuroscience Unit and participating in Lectures of the the Advanced Neuromonitoring Research Unit.
+In the United Kingdom, the Addenbrooke´s Hospital and the University of Cambridge Hospital Network will allow the Fellow to be part of a unique environment of Neurotrauma and Global Health Clinical Research Training, sharing clinical rounds at the Neuroscience Unit and participating in Lectures of the Advanced Neuromonitoring Research Unit.

 Our Directors Research